 In Canada, about 83% of the population owns credit cards.
 But in Brazil, only 27% do, and in Uganda, only 2%.
 This lack of access limits social and economic growth.
 Fewer people can start a business, get a university degree, pay for expensive medical procedures, and more.

 This need drives another aspect of social entrepreneurship as a business model.
 We now have social enterprises with the social goals of providing microcredit and micro-lending services to communities that need such financial access.

 Acumen started in 2001 with seed capital from the Rockefeller Foundation, Cisco Systems Foundation, and three individual philanthropists.
-This social enterprise is an investment company specifically created to support the poor’s business and people who serve poor/low-income customers.
+This social enterprise is an investment company specifically created to support businesses and people who serve poor/low-income customers.

 This is a financial social enterprise established for the poor.
 Grameen bank, founded in Bangladesh, allows customers to access credit without collateral and other hurdles that usually disqualify poor/low-income people from receiving bank loans.

-Many social enterprises adopt the giving back approach.
+Many social enterprises adopt the giving-back approach.
 In this case, the enterprise founders do not establish need-specific businesses that would serve a community or group.
-Instead, founders can establish a social enterprise in any industry and use the profits from the business(es) to tackle the social, environmental concerns included in their mission statement.
+Instead, founders can establish a social enterprise in any industry and use the profits from the business(es) to tackle the social and environmental concerns included in their mission statement.

 Mealshare is a social enterprise that donates a meal to an in-need youth whenever a customer purchases a meal from one of their partner restaurants.